 Take your dog from being anxious to being confident by following the advice in this article.

 Dog training can be a great way to help your dog learn how to cope with separation anxiety.
-Your dog must enjoy it and you will need plenty of patience and consistency, you can help your dog become a happy, well-adjusted dog who loves spending time away from you.
+Your dog must enjoy it, and you will need plenty of patience and consistency.
+With training, you can help your dog become a happy, well-adjusted dog who loves spending time away from you.

 Tips to Help Ease Dog Separation Anxiety

 It’s essential to be patient and consistent with training.
-Teach your dog that being left alone doesn’t have to be bad by offering positive reinforcement when they’re calm and relaxed.
-Even if dogs develop, mild separation anxiety can be stressful for both owner and dog.
+Teach your dog that being left alone doesn’t have to be bad by offering positive reinforcement when it’s calm and relaxed.
+Even if dogs develop mild separation anxiety, it can be stressful for both owner and dog.

 Could it be something else?